 "His biography becomes fascinating," Orloff tells NPR's Renee Montagne, "when you start to learn that events that happened in the plays seem to be autobiographical.
 And suddenly these plays cease to be the imagination of a genius, but rather the inner dialogue of a human being."

-(The de Vere speculation is one that's been kicking around for decades, and one that holds little water with most scholars.
+(The de Vere speculation is one that has been kicking around for decades, and one that holds little water with most scholars.
 "The fatal weakness of the Oxfordian theory is chronological, a weakness that Anonymous never addresses," notes Stephen Marche in a withering New York Times response.)

 Nonetheless, Orloff buys it.
-The film he and Emmerich (2012, Independence Day) have put together imagines the Earl of Oxford approaching not Shakespeare, but the playwright Ben Jonson, who'd eventually go on to be England's first poet laureate.
+The film he and Emmerich (2012, Independence Day) have put together imagines the Earl of Oxford approaching not Shakespeare, but the playwright Ben Jonson, who would eventually go on to be England's first poet laureate.

 "I noticed in my initial research that Jonson seemed to have a complex relationship to William Shakespeare," Orloff says.
 "On one hand, he called him 'the soul of the age.'
 On the other hand, he called him 'the Poet Ape,' and he devoted a scene or two in his plays [to] caricaturing William Shakespeare."